 A special note of gratitude and appreciation is extended by George’s family to Cox South Hospital and staff, Cox Medical Senior Geriatric Group and Wal-Mart Pharmacy, East Kearney staff.
 These are the special angels God put in our lives who cared for our dad over the years.

 Arrangements are under the care of Barnes Family Funeral Home, Ozark.
-No services are presently planned with private memorial services to be held at a later date with military honors in Missouri Veterans Cemetery.
+Memorial services are 9:00 A.M.
+Friday, September 11, 2020 at Missouri Veterans Cemetery, Springfield, Missouri with military honors.
 In lieu in flowers, memorials in honor of George’s life may be made to Greene County Library for purchase of large print Western books.
 These books filled his many days with enjoyment in his latter years.
 George will be fondly remembered and greatly missed.
 On line condolences may shared at www.barnesfamilyfunerals.com

 Under the latest Coronavirus Pandemic, Barnes Family Funeral Home is under the guidelines of NFDA and the state governed mandate policy regarding COVID-19.
 Therefore, our limitations are implemented as no gatherings larger than 20 people and maintaining social distancing of 6 feet.
 Our obituaries will be updated according to the progress of our mandates and information regarding our families wishes.
 With these safety measures we are obedient to others and consider safety and laws first.
 Our staff is working with others to expedite this situation and continue serving our community with care and compassion for their loved ones.
 During this most difficult time, our blessings and dedication will always come from our hearts and placing our families needs first.
 Our online condolences and website is always available and suggested as a method of correspondence with the family, www.barnesfamilyfunerals.com